-Pick a start and end date and time.
-If you would like to start your Lease as soon as possible, you may leave these blank and Chameleon will attempt to reserve your nodes to begin immediately with a default Lease duration of 1 day.
+Pick a start time and lease duration in days.
+If you would like to start your Lease as soon as possible, you may leave the start time blank and Chameleon will attempt to reserve your nodes to begin immediately with a default Lease duration of 1 day.

 If you have not selected a timezone earlier, the default timezone is UTC.
 Therefore, the date must be entered in UTC!